 Sticking to what made the originals great while adding subtle changes to keep things exciting and new is an underrated yet important part of why this franchise has managed to rekindle its success on film despite a 22-year break between releases.
 During that time, the franchise did not lose any popularity because it has been reproduced as various types of media to keep fans engaged.

 For example, Jumanji: The Video Game was released in 2019, allowing players to get into the game and experience it for themselves.
 There is also a Jumanji board game, although fans of the original 1995 film might be a bit hesitant to give it a try in case all the animals come pouring out of the board and into real life.
-There is even an official slot game that has been rated as one of the best online slots created by NetEnt.

 Next Level Plot